 Different users of Amazon S3 can receive different bills for similar data.
 It can happen because each user works with information in their own way and that results in additional costs.

-In this article we will explain Amazon S3 pricing structure and storage costs estimation.
-If billing background is not the thing you are interested in, just use our Amazon S3 Cost Calculator right away.
+In this article, we will explain Amazon S3 pricing structure and storage costs estimation.

 Amazon S3 Regions